13-Knightingale/Albion/content/100 System Reference/107 Downtime.md

-## 160 Downtime
----
-#### 161 Downtime Activities
+## Downtime Activities
 Whenever the PCs have no direct goals to strive for, or the plot requires a period of waiting, the DM may call for downtime.

 Downtime is a collection of small or simple encounters, rarely requiring more than a single check to accomplish.
 Each PC can take part in different types of downtime activities, creating a montage of events that represent the casual passing of time.

-When a DM determines downtime is appropriate, they will award each PC with a number of downtime actions (DA), ==based on how much time the downtime is meant to represent.==
+When a DM determines downtime is appropriate, they will award each PC with a number of downtime actions (DA), based on how much time the downtime is meant to represent.

 > [!tip|noicon] Downtime actions are deliberately abstract, and can be scaled by the DM as desired.
 However, as a suggested baseline, a PC may spend up to four downtime actions per day.

-==The PCs will then decide what to spend their downtime actions on.
+The PCs will then decide what to spend their downtime actions on.
 They discuss their wishes with the DM, who decides whether a check is required, what the DEGRESS OF SUCCESS!!!
-TN for the check will be, what the outcome of a successful check will be, and most importantly, how many downtime actions it would cost to attempt it.==
+TN for the check will be, what the outcome of a successful check will be, and most importantly, how many downtime actions it would cost to attempt it.

 > [!warning|noicon] Not every activity will be available each time the PCs are granted downtime (*i.e. some may be location dependent or based on the time of day*).
 The DM will determine which actions are available in any given downtime.

 KNOWLEDGE HERE?

-#### 161 Crafting System
+## Crafting System
 Tools/Location/Requirements (Proficiency) + Supplies (GP) + Key Ingredient
 (high grade supplies = +Quality/Quantity/Good tools = -GP per supplies) Quality/Quantity Chart